SahilDude89ss/PyntaxFramework/README.md

 ### Usage
 ## Bootloader
-The following code is required to added to the bootloader to make sure onload services are running for PyntaxDAO.
+The following code is need to be added to the bootloader of the application.

 ```
 \Pyntax\PyntaxDAO::run();